backend-development/backend-development-textbook/source/rails_authentication.md

 request comes from a certain user, and to carry over the state from one HTTP request to the next.

-### How to add state to the backend
+### How to add state to HTTP

 There are several ways to do this:

-1.  **HTTP Basic Authentication** according to [rfc 1945, section 11](https://tools.ietf.org/html/rfc1945#section-11): The browser sends (hashed) username and password to the server with each request.
-The HTTP Headers `Authorization: Basic ...` and `WWW-Authenticate: Basic ...` are used.
-The client sends the info automatically for every subsequent request to the server.
+1.  **HTTP Basic Authentication** according to [rfc 1945, section 11](https://tools.ietf.org/html/rfc1945#section-11): The server sends a `WWW-Authenticate: Basic ...` header in the first response.
+The browser asks the user for username and password, and then sends the (hashed) username and password to the server with subsequent request using the HTTP Headers `Authorization: Basic ...`.
 2.  **HTTP Cookies** according to [rfc 6265](https://tools.ietf.org/html/rfc6265).
-The HTTP Header `Cookie` is used.
-The server sets the cookie, the client returns the cookie automatically for every subsequent request to the server.
+The server sets the cookie (using the Header 'Set-Cookie'), the client returns the cookie automatically for every subsequent request to the server (using the HTTP Header `Cookie`).
 3.  **JSON-Token** according to [jwt.io](https://jwt.io/) / [rfc 7519](https://tools.ietf.org/html/rfc7519) use a can be used in three ways:

-* directly in HTTP with `Authorization: Bearer ...` and `WWW-Authenticate: Bearer ...` \* as a parameter in an URL
+  * directly in HTTP with `Authorization: Bearer ...` and `WWW-Authenticate: Bearer ...`
+  * as a parameter in an URL
   * as POST data

 ### Security